There are two words that can brighten the day of college students with bills to pay: quick money.

 4. Put Your DIY Skills to the Test

-If you’re good with your hands and can follow instructions to a tee, consider lending a hand by assembling furniture, repairing electrical fixtures, making organic cleaning products, or completing other odd jobs for a reasonable fee.
+If you’re good with your hands and can follow instructions to a tee, consider lending a hand by assembling furniture, repairing electrical fixtures, making organic cleaning products, or completing other odd jobs for a fee.

 Post your services online or on campus bulletin boards and wait for your notifications to pile up with requests!